GengruiZhu/ATACQuant/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/GengruiZhu/ATACQuant/blob/main/LICENSE) file for details.
+This project is licensed under a **Non-Commercial Research License**.

-Copyright (c) 2026 Yi Chen & Gengrui Zhu
+Free to use for academic and research purposes only.
+Commercial use is strictly prohibited.
+See the [LICENSE](./LICENSE) file for details.